lbbrhzn/ocpp/README.md

 4. Add the ocpp platform configuration (see below) to configuration.yaml
 5. Configure your charger to use the OCPP websocket (e.g. ws://homeassistant.local:9000 )
 6. Restart Home Assistant
+7. Update your home assistant dashboard to include the new OCPP Entities

 ## Example configuration